 In such a massive area, the geography is immense and diverse, with an extremely varied climate.
-From the hot and dry northwest to the thunderous glaciers of Patagonia, from the staggering Andes mountain range ot the fertile Pampas, it’s possible to find and do everything in this land of contrasts.
-Argentina houses several of the world’s natural wonders ncluding the highest peak in the Americas, Acaoncagua and the impressive Iguazú Falls.
+From the hot and dry northwest to the thunderous glaciers of Patagonia, from the staggering Andes Mountain range to the fertile Pampas, it’s possible to find and do everything in this land of contrasts.
+Argentina houses several of the world’s natural wonders including the highest peak in the Americas, Aconcagua and the impressive Iguazu Falls.

-Argentina must-tries include tasting some of the world’s best meat and wine, dansing a seductive tango and drinking the addictive mate.
+Argentina must-tries include tasting some of the world’s best meat and wine, dancing a seductive tango and drinking the addictive mate.

 Read more about every destination and find out how to prepare your trip to Argentina.

 DESTINATIONS IN ARGENTINA BY REGION

 Iguazú & the Northeast

 Even when you don’t like crowds and touristy destinations, most probably you will visit all or some of Argentina’s top destinations during your trip.

 Buenos Aires: You can’t skip this one.
 It’s the capital and the country’s heart and lots of people will even start and/or finish their trip here.
 Buenos Aires is a lively bustling city that will keep you interested for days!